adbforlife/cryptopals/README.md

 # cryptopals
-En route to falling in love with crypto
+This contains solutions to every problem of <https://cryptopals.com/>, written in python3 and sage.